fbpx

 3.2.2 – Any associate who is a member of a body elected by the General Assembly, after having been suspended from his duties pursuant to Article 3.2.1 of these General Regulation, may be dismissed by the General Assembly on a proposal from the Board of Directors after consulting the Ethics Committee.
 The disagreement of the Board of Directors with the opinion of the Committee must be justified in writing.

-The member liable to be dismissed shall be notified at least one month before the meeting of the Board of Directors, by registered letter with acknowledgement of receipt sent by the Chairman of the Board of Directors, of the grievances against him.
+Any member liable to resign shall be notified at least one month before the meeting of the Board of Directors, by registered letter with acknowledgement of receipt sent by the Chairman of the Board of Directors of the grievances against him.

 He is invited to speak at the said Board meeting.
 If the representative concerned is a member of the Board of Directors, he does not take part in the vote on the proposal.
 If the interested party does not appear before the Board of Directors, the decision taken by the latter shall be deemed to have been made in the presence of both parties, without prejudice to any other sanctions that may be incurred.